MicrosoftDocs/azure-dev-docs/articles/ansible/install-on-linux-vm.md

 The [modules necessary to run Ansible on Azure](https://raw.githubusercontent.com/ansible-collections/azure/dev/requirements-azure.txt) are listed in a file on the Ansible collection GitHub repo.
 In this section, you'll see how to download that file and install the modules.

-1. On the host virtual machine, create a directory and switch to it
+1. On the host virtual machine, create a temporary directory and switch to it

     ```bash
     mkdir install_azure_modules